 • Isabella Ferrara

-Born in Indianapolis (1995), Isabella blends her Cornell University hospitality education with a passion for coffee narratives.
+Born in Indianapolis (1995), Isabella blends her Cornell University hospitality education with a passion for java narratives.
 Awarded the Saveur Blog Award, she’s known for inclusivity, once learning sign language for a deaf barista.
 Based in sunny California, she’s a cold brew aficionado.
 Her expertise adds depth to Coffeescan’s editorial.

 View all posts